 When the assets you bring into the world are anchored by your brand’s core values and identity, your target audience is more likely to pay attention.
 A sudden shift in color motif, or a tagline or slogan that slightly deviates from your brand’s core principles, is more than enough to compel potential customers to look somewhere else.

-Brand management becomes a cinch when you have a DAM solution that serves as a central repository for your digital content.
-Relevant and up-to-date digital or media files become readily accessible, making it easier for users to create, manage, share, and use assets and rich media in ways that are in line with your brand guidelines.
+Brand management is simplified when you have a DAM solution that serves as a central repository for your digital content.
+Relevant and up-to-date digital or media files become readily accessible, making it easier for users to create, manage, share, and collaborate on assets and rich media without deviating from your brand guidelines.

-Whether you’re tracking response rates, conversion rates, engagement rates, number of shares, and other metrics, a central repository for all your platforms and analytics tools can help give you a more accurate picture of your ROI as it relates to your assets.
+Whether you’re tracking response rates, conversion rates, engagement rates, number of shares, or other metrics, a central repository for all your platforms and analytics tools can give you a more accurate picture of your ROI as it relates to your assets.

-In other words, a DAM solution makes it easier to gather, manage, and interpret data from multiple sources, giving you valuable insights on how to maximize the use of your digital assets in accordance with your business goals.
+A DAM solution makes it easier to gather, manage, and interpret data from multiple sources, giving you valuable insights on how to maximize the use of your digital assets to support your business goals.

 In other words, a DAM platform goes beyond the basics of cloud storage.

 A digital asset management solution creates an environment built for collaboration.
-When your creative teams use a file sharing platform that serves as a “central source of truth,” it’s easy for everyone to be on the same page, regardless of their location, time zone, language, or the department they belong to.
+When your creative teams use a file sharing platform that serves as a “central source of truth,” it’s easy for everyone to be on the same page, regardless of their location, time zone, language, or the department.

-Because digital asset management solutions allow you to define role hierarchies and user permissions across all workflows, each user is able to understand his or her role better, propelling them to work on assigned tasks with laser focus.
+Because digital asset management solutions allow you to define role hierarchies and user permissions across all workflows, each user is able to better understand their role, helping them focus on assigned tasks.

 In fact, employees without access to a DAM system spend five times longer looking for the right assets.

 DAM software uses metadata to quickly find a “lost” digital file or media asset with minimal effort.
-Even tangential search terms can help you find what you’re looking for if the asset concerned has rich amounts of metadata.
+Even tangential search terms can help you find what you’re looking for if the asset has in-depth metadata.

-As market trends evolve and new technologies emerge, businesses are finding it harder to meet and exceed customer expectations.
-A digital asset management system allows businesses to keep up with these changes.
+As marketing technologies evolve, businesses must find new ways to meet and exceed customer expectations.
+A digital asset management system allows businesses to dp that.

-Most digital or media assets can be obtained for free, but the really good ones have licensing agreements attached to them.
-It gets difficult to keep tabs with these agreements when you have a massive database of photos, audio files, videos, and logos to keep tabs on.
+Most digital or media assets can be obtained for free, but the best ones have licensing agreements attached to them.
+It gets difficult to keep tabs with these agreements when you have a massive database of photos, audio files, videos, and logos.

 Non-compliance to such agreements not only make you liable to pay fines, but it can also tarnish your brand’s reputation.
 Many organizations have closed up shop due to negative press and you don’t want your organization to suffer the same fate.